embedworkflow/embed-workflow-demos/beginner/todo-slack-notifications/README.md

 ### 2. Choose Your Slack Action

-Embed Workflow provides two Slack messaging options:
+Embed Workflow provides two Slack messaging options that automatically load all available users, channels, and groups from your workspace:

 - **Send Message** - Send messages to channels or groups
 - **Send Direct Message** - Send private messages directly to users